 February 23, 2021

-AMC Entertainment, corporate parent to the world’s largest movie exhibitor AMC Theatres, saw its stock value rise in early Feb.
-23 trading following news from New York Gov. Andrew Cuomo that theatres can reopen in New York City in the first week of March.
+AMC Entertainment, corporate parent to the world’s largest movie exhibitor, AMC Theatres, saw its stock value rise in early Feb.
+23 trading following news from New York Gov. Andrew Cuomo that theaters can reopen in New York City in the first week of March.

 Hollywood studios, home entertainment and the domestic box office have been under prolonged economic siege since the pandemic started — the latter following the closure of screens in major markets California, New York and New Jersey in mid-March 2020.

-AMC chief executive Adam Aron said the re-openings mark another “important” step towards restoring the health of the movie theatre industry and New York City’s largest movie exhibitor.
+AMC chief executive Adam Aron said the re-openings mark another “important” step toward restoring the health of the movie theatre industry and New York City’s largest movie exhibitor.

-“Since reopening our first theatres in August, AMC has welcomed back nearly 10 million moviegoers nationwide without a single reported case of COVID-19 transmission among moviegoers at our theatres,” Aron said.
-“We look forward to welcoming back our New York City guests to the big seats, big sounds and big screens that are only possible at a movie theatre.”
+“Since reopening our first theaters in August, AMC has welcomed back nearly 10 million moviegoers nationwide without a single reported case of COVID-19 transmission among moviegoers at our theaters,” Aron said.
+“We look forward to welcoming back our New York City guests to the big seats, big sounds and big screens that are only possible at a movie theater.”

 Wedbush Securities media analyst Michael Pachter lauded AMC and Cinemark’s safety measures, but contends most moviegoers won’t return until vaccinated and virus deaths decrease.
 The country just passed 500,000 COVID-related deaths on Feb.
 22 — the most in any country since the pandemic began.

-“Should this entice other densely populated areas to re-open, this could in turn entice studios to maintain Q2 – Q3 release slate plans,” Pachter wrote Feb.
+“Should this entice other densely populated areas to re-open, this could in turn entice studios to maintain Q2 and Q3 release slate plans,” Pachter wrote Feb.
 23.

 The 2020 North American box office ended down 81.6% compared to 2019 at $2.09 billion, while 2021 is trending down 93.6% year-to-date, according to Pachter.